ApiniLabs/PAC-Attributes/README.md

 ### `Attribute Server`

+#### Scope of `Attribute Server`

+It is RECOMMENDED to scope attribute servers by category (or similar logical grouping) so that the attribute groups available from a given server are usually applicable to all `PAC-ID`s it handles.

 #### Choice of Keys

 Keys of `attribute groups` and `attributes` SHOULD  refer to a definition in an well-known source.
 It CAN also refer to your own domain: